jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 a chestnut.”
 “Tired-looking or fresh?”
 “Oh, fresh and glossy.”

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 140

 “Thank you.
 I am sorry to have interrupted you.
 Pray continue your most interesting statement.”